jhofseth/QED-Vacuum-Thrust-Control/README.md

 This means that a MADA can take 5 stacks of 6 cheap N52 magnets with spacers removed ($25 total from Amazon; each stack of 6 is ~3T) to **~600+T B_opposing**.
 Put that inside a magnetic circuit in opposition to other identical adjacent MADA, and the B_opposing would be massive.
 That's before even factoring in additional B_opposing from the partially hybridized MADA pole positions.

+### Nested MADA Configurations and Hierarchical Amplification

+Advanced implementations involve **nesting** or recursion, where each of the five positions in a base MADA unit is replaced by a complete subscale MADA assembly (a "MADA-array").
+Each subscale MADA can itself incorporate stacks of up to 12 magnets per position, creating multi-stage hierarchical flux compression.

+This recursive approach compounds frustration and focusing effects across levels, potentially achieving extreme localized B_opposing and ∇B² in the central convergence/frustration zone.
+For the RVG framework, stacked and nested MADA configurations are particularly potent: the Master Equation rewards ultra-high localized B_opposing and steep ∇B² (potentially >10¹² T²/m in multi-stage frustration points) to strongly pump the dilaton enhancement Θ_dilaton(B), enabling significant vacuum polarization even with standard ferromagnetic cores under supra-saturation drive.

 ### Implementation in Code

 `simulations/equations.py` was updated to reflect: